Parents of teen charged in school shooting to stand trial

 “I wrote Ethan a pass back to class,” Hopkins continued.
 “I told him, ‘I just want you to know I care about you.’
 I don’t remember them saying goodbye (to Ethan).”

-“Ethan responds about how his dad left the gun out but Ethan knows gun safety so its no problem.
-And then he says: ‘Now, it’s time to shoot up the school.
-JK JK JK JK,'” Smith said.

-“This conversation existed between Ethan and his friend, but there is not any kind of conversation like this between Ethan and his mother or Ethan and his father?”
-Smith asked, to which Wagorwski responded “no.”

-But prosecutors alluded to a disconnect between Ethan and his parents, including texts to his friend in which he talks about his “dark side.”
+Prosecutors alluded to a disconnect between Ethan and his parents, including texts he made to a friend in which he talks about his “dark side.”

 “In a text on April 5, 2021, Ethan writes: ‘Now my mom thinks I take drugs.
 Like she thinks the reason why I’m so mad and sad all the time is because I take drugs, and she doesn’t worry about my mental health,’” assistant prosecutor Marc Keast said.
 “And then he writes: ’They make me feel like I’m the problem.’”

-A day before the shooting, the school left a voicemail for Jennifer Crumbley informing her that a teacher was concerned that Ethan had been searching for ammunition online using his phone.
-A sheriff’s office computer crimes investigator testified Feb.
-8 at the couple’s preliminary examination that she later asked her son in a text if he “at least” showed school officials a photo of the gun the parents gave Ethan as an early Christmas gift.
+But Shannon Smith, Jennifer Crumbley’s lawyer, pointed out that the journal also contained the entry: “I’m sorry for this mom and dad.
+I’m not trying to hurt you by doing this.
+I have to do this,” and “I will have to find where my dad hid my 9 mm before I can shoot the school.”

+“The element that the prosecution in this case can never prove is that Jennifer Crumbley or James Crumbley knew that their son was going to commit a school shooting,” Smith said in her closing statement.

-The Crumbleys are jailed on $500,000 bond.
+The Crumbleys remain jailed on $500,000 bond.
 The case against them is highly unusual because parents are rarely held criminally responsible for teens accused in mass school shootings.

-The Crumbleys’ attorneys have insisted the couple didn’t know their son might be planning an attack and didn’t make the gun easy to find in their home.

 Last month, Ethan Crumbley’s attorneys filed a notice of an insanity defense.